Glossary

 Tarlatana thin, stiffly starched muslin in open plain weave.

-Tartaric Acid – an acid which exists in a great many kinds of fruit, though it is chiefly extracted from the grape root.
+Tartaric acid – an acid which exists in a great many kinds of fruit, though it is chiefly extracted from the grape root.
 It is used for similar purposes as citric acid.

 Teacup – same as a jill or gill; four ounces (1/2 cup) in the U.S. and five ounces in the U.K.